 A step-by-step guide with screenshots to get you started in less than 30 minutes

-I am not a hard core developer, but I do need to take a look at the code or do some light development from time to time.
-When I tried VS Code for the first time, it felt good – lightweight, neat and clean (reminded me of the experience when I used Google Chrome browser for the first time)
+I am not a hardcore developer, but I do need to take a look at the code or do some light development from time to time.
+When I tried the VS Code for the first time, it felt good – lightweight, neat and clean (reminded me of the experience when I used the Google Chrome browser for the first time)

 So here is all you need to get started with Visual Studio Code for Salesforce.
 A step-by-step guide with screenshots.
 And it won’t take more than 30 minutes for you to download, install, configure and start using it.
 Say goodbye to Eclipse + Force.com IDE or Mavensmate and say hello to VS Code.
 And with the Salesforce extension coming directly from Salesforce and not 3rd parties you can look forward to regular release of new features and functionalities in the extension.